Fuhao-Wang/Fuhao-wang.github.io/_pages/about.md

 # Education

-- 2021, M.A. in Economics , Northwest University, Xi'an.
+- 2021, M.A. in Economics, Northwest University, Xi'an.
 China.
 - 2018, B.S. in Economics, Nanjing University of Posts and Telecommunications, Nanjing.
-China .
+China.

 # Research Interests